The Habit of Bible Study

 But it's not only that God breathed that, it's breathed out by God.
 The King James says inspired, which the word inspired from the Latin still has the idea of breath to be breathed out.
 We can't miss what this is really implying.
 You can't miss the fact that Paul probably has in mind what we see back in Genesis when it says that God fashioned Adam the first man from the dust of the earth and he formed a man and he breathed life into him and he became a living soul.
 That same breath of God, that same breath, that's what he breathed out through the apostle Paul when he's writing first and second Timothy.

 That's where Scripture comes from.
 It's a really cool Greek word.
 You want to learn a Greek word today?
-It's theo nustas, Theo neustos.
-It means, means God breathed.
+It's theopneustos.
+It means God breathed.

-All scripture is theo neustos.
-Theo.
+All scripture is theopneustos Theo.
 It's the root word for theology.
 It means the study of God.
 Theo, it's the Greek word for God.

 It has authority and it has life giving transformational power for the believer.
 That's what, that's just the first few words.
 We just got started with this verse and that's what we can see.
 Why wouldn't you listen?
 Why wouldn't you receive such a word?